iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/new-cockroach-janta-party-manifesto.md

 No domination of media by billionaires or oligarchs — whether through TV channels, newspapers, or control over our internet spaces.

-CJP supporters are encouraged to:
+NM-CJP supporters are encouraged to:

 - Create a fair playing field where independent and community media can access television broadcasting
 - Boycott disinformation-driven media monopolies that can be pressured or censored for questioning those in power